shauna06/CPSC-210-Project/README.md

 For the CPSC 210 project, I propose a book tracking application.
 This application would allow users to input information about the books they have been reading to keep track of them.
-Possible features and functionality could include the book object having a title, author name, genre, number of pages, month & year read, whether the book was completed, and the user's rating.
+Possible features and functionality could include the book object having a title, author name, genre, number of pages, year read, and the user's rating.
 The application would keep track of all the books the user has input in a list of books that could be accessed as the user's collection.

 ***Who will use this application?***